mui/material-ui/docs/data/material/guides/migration-v4/migration-v4-pt.md

 ## The props: `alignItems`

 If you are using the utilities from `@material-ui/styles` together with the `@material-ui/core`, you should replace the use of `ThemeProvider` from `@material-ui/styles` with the one exported from `@material-ui/core/styles`.
-This way, the `theme` provided in the context will be available in both the styling utilities exported from `@material-ui/styles`, like `makeStyles`, `withStyles` etc. and the Material-UI components.
+This way, the `theme` provided in the context will be available in both the styling utilities exported from `@material-ui/styles`, like `makeStyles`, `withStyles` etc. and the Material UI components.

 ```js
 import { ThemeProvider, createMuiTheme, makeStyles } from '@material-ui/core/styles';